w3c-ccg/verifiable-conditions/README.md

 }
 ```

-A verificationMethod which has a "ConditionalProof2022" type is a conditional proof.
-A conditional proof type MUST specify one and only one fulfillment condition (And, Or, Threshold, WeightedThreshold and Delegated) by have a corresponding object property for that condition.
-A conditional proof MAY specify one or more relationships (Parent, Child, Sibling) by having a corresponding object property for that relationship.
+A verificationMethod which has a `ConditionalProof2022` type is a conditional proof.
+A conditional proof type MUST specify one and only one fulfillment condition (`And`, `Or`, `Threshold`, `WeightedThreshold`, or `Delegated`) by having a corresponding object property for that condition.
+A conditional proof MAY specify one or more relationships (`Parent`, `Child`, and/or `Sibling`) by having a corresponding object property for that relationship.

-The And, Or, Threshold and WeightedThreshold fulfillment condition MUST be either an array of verification methods, or [relative DID URL](https://w3c.github.io/did-core/#relative-did-urls) to a verification method on the same DID Document.
-These verification methods can be of any type, including Conditional Proof types, creating a recursive structure able to express infinite conditional logic complexity about the cryptographic material required.
+An `And`, `Or`, `Threshold`, and WeightedThreshold fulfillment condition MUST be either an array of verification methods, or a [relative DID URL](https://w3c.github.io/did-core/#relative-did-urls) to a verification method on the same DID Document.
+These verification methods can be of any type, including Conditional Proof types, creating a recursive structure able to express an infinite range of conditional logic complexity as may be required for the cryptographic material.

 The Delegated fulfillment condition MUST be a DID URL string.